Asagutierrez/Trivia-for-the-wicked/README.md

 ## JavaScript CSS Flexbox HTML Git/Github

 # Next steps
-## Add more design features such as a score tracker API that lists all of your scores.
-I want to change the buttons to images as well as add sounds and more art.
+## Add more design features such as a score tracker API that lists all of the users scores.
+I want to change the buttons to images as well as add sounds and more art to bring more of a relaxing feeling.